Advanced Magento 2 Developer Tools For Debugging

 II.
 Visual Studio Code

-VS Code is a lightweight but highly extensible code editor.
+VS Code is a lightweight but extensible code editor.
 It has a vast library of extensions for Magento 2.
 The code editor is fast and customizable, popular for front-end work.

 Key Highlights: